PooyehA/Deep-LASI/docs/source/installation.rst

 Deep-Lasi is compatible with Windows and Mac OS.
 It has been extensively tested for Mac OS systems.
 We have also made Deep-LASI available on Windows and fixed as many troubles as possible.
-Deep-LASI has not been install on a Linux system so far.
+Deep-LASI has not been installed on a Linux systems so far.
 If you encounter any problem, please get in touch with us via the *Issue forum*.

 Installation requirements for Mac